-My research programme interrogates urban living and the politics of care, asking how cities can better support life and the practice of care through studies of housing systems and governance, urban planning and cultures of home.
+My research program asks how cities can equitably support life and the practice of care through studies of housing systems and governance, urban planning and cultures of home.
 I am motivated by an interest in what makes cities liveable and am driven by concerns about the implications of growing urban and housing inequity, the residualisation of social welfare systems in western liberal welfare states and urban liveability in changing climates.

 I live and work in Sydney’s western suburbs and Blue Mountains.
 These are places with lived experience of social difference, facing growing urban and economic development pressures, growing housing affordability challenges and the escalating impacts of climate change including urban heat and bushfire.
 Living here informs the work I do.

-Cities of care – develops new insights into how the urban fabric, markets and governance processes configure the capacity to care in cities.
-In this work I conceptualise housing as an infrastructure of care and am concerned with how housing and welfare systems impact the ability of people to meet basic needs.
+Cities of care – develops new insights into how urban design, markets and urban policy and governance shape the capacity to care in cities.
+In this work I identify and conceptualise the care infrastructures that underpin urban life and investigate how housing and welfare systems impact the ability of people to meet basic needs.
 An important part of this work has been the conceptualisation of housing as an infrastructure of care.
 Current projects include the new ARC DP ‘Shadow Care Infrastructures: sustaining life in post-welfare cities’, ARC LP ‘The Social Value of Cooperative Housing’ and our collaborative ‘Cooling the Cities’ program.
 The ARC DECRA ‘Older Women at Risk’ was a platform for this program of work.